ncatlab/nlab-content/pages/3053.md

 Ordinary [[Grothendieck fibration]]s correspond to [[pseudofunctor]]s to [[Cat]], by the [[Grothendieck construction]] and hence to [[stack|prestacks]].
 For these one may consider [[descent]].

-If the fibration is even a bifibration, there is a particularly elegant algebraic way to encode its decent properties; this is [[monadic descent]].
+If the fibration is even a bifibration, there is a particularly elegant algebraic way to encode its descent properties; this is [[monadic descent]].
 The [[Benabou–Roubaud theorem]] characterizes descent properties for bifibrations.

 ## Related concepts